Is auto insurance a utility bill?

 Until the policy is reinstated, no insurance is in place.
 In addition to likely violating state law, a lack of insurance puts a driver at severe financial risk.

-Insurance companies may deny claims, but only for valid reasons.
+Auto insurance companies may deny claims, but only for valid reasons.

 - Insurance fraud would be an obvious reason why an insurance company denies a claim.